 Today, the predominant challenge for most businesses isn’t a lack of data—but choosing which numbers to focus on.
 When most companies have multiple data systems and a wealth of data to draw from, it’s easy to feel data-driven but not actually be data-driven.
 Establishing a single version of truth is about separating the strategic signal from the operating noise of your business.

 If executives get into a meeting and develop a consensus on what the numbers should be, and everyone in the company agrees, that also does not make it so.

-Adding The Term Data Driven to SSOT
+Adding The Term Data-Driven to SSOT

 And using the term “data-driven” is just another buzzword that is now being applied to the term SSOT.
 It does not enhance the actual ability to know what are the correct result.
 Recall that oftentimes things being determined are a forecast.
 Well, a forecast is not just data.
 It is data combined with a particular forecast method.
-And different methods applied to the same data results in different forecasts.
+And different methods applied to the same data result in different forecasts.

 Therefore saying that one needs a “single source of data” is a bit like saying one needs a “single forecast method.”

 Everyone at your company must speak the same data language—aligned metrics, dimensions and definitions—to be truly successful with data.

 Well, good luck with that.
 But secondly, how can individuals from different departments with different financial incentives all agree.
 This is not a “data language.”
 This is agreeing on what the numbers should be that are agreed upon.
 These companies are relying on a data language.
 It’s called the Arabic number system.
 The issue agrees on what the numbers need to be, what the forecast should be, etc.

 I consider the term SSOT a meaningless marketing term.
 There is never a single source of truth because there is never just one system.
 When the term is used in articles, the logic of SSOT is easily contradicted.